-Today’s article provides a comparison of all six TPK calligraphy styles as well as the story of the inspiration behind each one.
-You’ll find links to both free and premium worksheets plus answers to several FAQs!
+Today’s article provides a comparison of TPK’s modern calligraphy styles.
+You’ll find links to both free and premium worksheets plus the answers to several FAQs!

 Most calligraphers have multiple calligraphy styles that they use to write.
-The styles are generally original, and each style has its own set of rules set forth by its inventor.
-To date, I have developed six modern calligraphy styles for The Postman’s Knock.
+The styles are generally original, and each style has its own set of rules set forth by its creator.
+To date, there are six modern calligraphy worksheet styles available on The Postman’s Knock (plus a traditional Copperplate worksheet).
 Every one of those styles is available to learn with a detailed printable worksheet.
-In this article, we’ll talk about what makes each style special and cover a few FAQs.
+In this article, we’ll talk about what makes each calligraphy style special and cover a few FAQs.

 About the Calligraphy Styles